Basics of Blood

-- Position and movements of the victim and assailant during and after the attack
+- position and movements of victim and assailant during and after the attack

-Blood spatters can guide the recreation of a crime thanks to the same laws of motion and gravity, physics and chemistry that govern all liquids.
-Blood travels in spherical drops because of surface tension, the tendency of liquids to minimize surface area because their molecules are attracted to one another — it's cohesive [sources: DLS, Rosina et al.].
+Blood spatters can guide the recreation of a crime thanks to the same laws of motion, gravity, physics and chemistry that govern all liquids.
+Blood travels in spherical drops because of surface tension, the tendency of liquids to minimize surface area because their molecules are attracted to one another.
+In other words, it's cohesive [source: Rosina, et al].
 Also, its drops behave in predictable ways when they strike a surface or when a force acts on them.

 Consider what happens when you spill water: The liquid falls to the ground and makes a puddle.
 The shape and size of the puddle depends on the amount of liquid, the height from which it fell, and whether it landed on carpet, wood or some other surface.